-The HR and people profession is responsible for key systems and processes underpinning the effective delivery of an organisation’s ethics messages.
+The people profession is responsible for key systems and processes underpinning the effective delivery of an organisation’s ethics messages.
 With its expertise in change management and internal communications, and by working in partnership with those responsible for ethical performance within their organisation, the profession can help to integrate ethics into the following organisational processes:

 - Recruitment and induction.